Applying - FAQ

 Special Tertiary Admissions Test (STAT)

-The Special Tertiary Admissions Test or STAT is an aptitude test, organised through the Australian Council for Educational Research (ACER), that assesses a range of competencies considered important for successful tertiary study.
-If you are over 18 and not a current Year 12 student, results from the STAT multiple-choice test can be used for entry into some (but not all) of the degrees offered at UON.
+The Special Tertiary Admissions Test (STAT) is an aptitude test, organised through the Australian Council for Educational Research (ACER).
+It assesses a range of competencies considered important for successful tertiary study.
+If you are over 18 and not a current Year 12 student, results from the test can be used for entry into some (but not all) University of Newcastle degrees.
 Make sure you look into which degrees accept STAT for entry.

 - Aboriginal and Torres Strait Islander Entry Scheme